Habitat loss

 Nearly half of humanity lives within 77 miles (60km) of coastal areas.
 Human dependence on marine coastlines is contributing to the degradation of marine habitats and the destruction of the species that rely on them to survive.

-What we are doing to help preserve and safeguard habitats from destruction
+What we do to help preserve and safeguard habitats from destruction

 At ASI, we are committed to helping mitigate the effects of habitat destruction and fragmentation.